The 3 Most Common Mistakes when Integrating Vertex and JD Edwards

 Vertex and JD Edwards: What’s the Value?

 Each year, hundreds of sales and use tax rates are updated or change throughout the United States.
-That’s why so many companies have turned to Vertex software.
+That’s why so many companies running JD Edwards have turned to Vertex software for tax compliance.
 According to the Oracle Help Center:

 Follow our tips below to avoid these common pitfalls at your company.